Yuan Longping: Honors and awards

 Four asteroids and a college in China have been named after him.
 The minor planet 8117 Yuanlongping was also named after him.

 In 2017, he became a laureate of the Asian Scientist 100 by the Asian Scientist.

 For his achievements, Yuan was awarded the 2011 Mahathir Science Award.
 The award was presented by Malaysian former Prime Minister Mahathir Mohamad.

 Yuan won the State Preeminent Science and Technology Award of China in 2000, the Wolf Prize in Agriculture and the World Food Prize in 2004.

 He was the Director-General of the China National Hybrid Rice R&D Center and appointed Professor at Hunan Agricultural University, Changsha.
 He was a member of the Chinese Academy of Engineering, foreign associate of the U.S. National Academy of Sciences (2006) and the 2006 CPPCC.

 Yuan worked as the chief consultant for the FAO in 1991.

 Personal life

 Yuan married one of his students, Deng Ze (邓则) in 1964.
 They had three sons, among them Yuan Ding'an (袁定安) and Yuan Dingjiang (袁定江).

 Death

 Flowers as well as rice given by the public outside Xiangya Hospital after the death of Yuan.

 People came to the Changsha Mingyangshan Funeral Parlour to mourn Yuan Longping, on 23 May 2021.

 On March 10, 2021, Yuan Longping collapsed at his hybrid rice research base in Sanya.
 On April 7, he was transferred to Changsha, Hunan Province for treatment.
-At 13:07 on May 22, Yuan Longping died of multiple organ failure at Xiangya Hospital of Central South University (中南大学湘雅医院) at the age of 90.
+At 13:07 on May 22, Yuan Longping died of multiple organ failure at Xiangya Hospital of Central South University at the age of 90.
 Considered a national hero, tens of thousands of people sent flowers to the funeral home.